 Just as scientific knowledge is increased in those who believe in the existence of atoms even though they have not seen them, blessed are those who believe in God who have not seen Him.
 Jesus told Thomas, “because you have seen Me, you have believed.
 Blessed are those who have not seen and yet have believed” (John 20:29).

 Although it may seem comical to us now, Democritus and others were widely ridiculed for their belief in the idea of the atom—the very idea that even children today have come to accept without question.
-Similarly, the day will come soon when the existence of God will no longer be debated, for “no longer will a man teach his neighbor, or a man his brother, saying, ‘Know the Lord,’ because they will all know me, from the least of them to the greatest” (Hebrews 8:11).
+Similarly, the day will come soon when the existence of God will no longer be debated, for “...None of them shall teach his neighbor, and none his brother, saying, ‘Know the Lord,’ for all shall know Me, from the least of them to the greatest of them” (Hebrews 8:11).

 For more information on the proof of the existence of God, please check out our free booklet: The Real God: Proofs and Promises.